 When I tested my games across the 360 Deluxe plan, Norton automatically reduced CPU load as soon as I started a gaming session by activating one of two performance modes:

 Quiet Mode gets triggered automatically by programs that use a high CPU load, and Silent Mode engages when any application goes into full screen mode.
 And there are plenty of intuitive menus which allow me to customize each of these modes.

 Norton’s family protections are also great, and their parental controls function really well for parents of younger gamers.
 You can monitor usage, set limits, and flag sensitive content to help keep your kids safe.

-Malware detection is the cornerstone of Norton’s product, and the company’s long-term consistency is a big part of why we chose them as our number one overall antivirus in 2020.
-Norton 360 flagged down 100% of the malware that I threw at it during my testing.
+Malware detection is the cornerstone of Norton’s product, and the company’s long-term consistency is a big part of why they’re always at the top of our lists — best overall antivirus, best anti-spyware software, best internet security suite, and best antivirus with a VPN.
+And true to its reputation, Norton 360 flagged down 100% of the malware that I threw at it during my testing.